 We may earn money or products from the companies mentioned in this post.

-My daughter has impaired speech, and although she’s received therapy for many years, it still can be difficult to understand her.
+My daughter has impaired speech, and because if this I’ve looked for ways to improve our communication.
+Although she’s received therapy for many years, it still can be difficult to understand her.
 We find that her speech is clearest when she has enough time to take a deep breath, slow down and stretch out her words.

 When she’s excited, anxious, or feels rushed, it makes for garbled speech production.
 At times, people mistake her inability to express herself clearly as a lack of intelligence – which simply isn’t true.
 Her frustrated huffing accompanied by an eye roll isn’t a behavior issue, it’s the result of an all-too-often dismissive approach.